scalameta/metals/architecture.md

 - If you're interested in the overview of how Metals works, [A Dive into how Metals works](https://youtu.be/fpzN_vTBy18) video will be helpful.
 - For LSP specification, please refer [the LSP document](https://microsoft.github.io/language-server-protocol/), you don't have to read all of the `specification`, just read the `overview` and pick out the interesting parts when you need it.

+## Language Server

+`MetalsLanguageServer.scala` is an entrypoint to Metals.
+This class is responsible for handling LSP [lifecycle messages](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#lifeCycleMessages).
+Upon receiving initialize request, an instance of `MetalsLspService.scala` which is responsible for handling other LSP requests.

 ## LSP endpoints

-The most important file of this project is `MetalsLanguageServer.scala`.
-In this file, we define all of the LSP endpoints, for example, you will find the endpoint for `textDocument/completion` request as follows.
+The most important file of this project is `MetalsLspService.scala`.
+In this file, we implement all of the LSP endpoints.
+All endpoint we use, are defined in `scala.meta.metals.lsp` package in 3 files:

+- `WorkspaceService.scala`
+- `TextDocumentService.scala`
+- `MetalsService.scala`

+For example, you will find the endpoint for `textDocument/completion` request in `TextDocumentService`.

 ```scala
 @JsonRequest("textDocument/completion")
 def completion(...) = ...
 ```

+Such endpoint is then implemented by `MetalsLspService`.

-In addition to the LSP endpoints, this file contains many components, for example `private var semanticdbs: Semanticdbs = _`.
-Those components will be initialized later at some points like on LSP's `initialize` request.
+In addition to the implementation of LSP endpoints, this file creates and manage many components, for instance:

+- `private val compilers: Compilers = ...`
+- `private val codeLensProvider: CodeLensProvider = ...`
+- `private val diagnostics: Diagnostics = ...`

+Hacking in Metals usually starts with recognizing in which component one has to make a change to get something woorking.

 ## Presentation compiler